 On January 27, 2010, Fattah was one of 54 Members of Congress who signed a letter calling on President Barack Obama to use diplomatic pressure to end Israel’s blockade of Gaza – a blockade which had been imposed in order to prevent the importation of weaponry from Iran and Syria.

-Three additional individuals were also charged for their alleged involvement in plots to misappropriate hundreds of thousands of dollars in federal, charitable, and campaign funds.
-They were: (a) Bonnie Bowser, Fattah’s congressional district director, (b) Karen Nicholas, who ran the education nonprofit that Fattah created; and (c) Robert Brand, the husband of a former Fattah staffer.
+Four additional individuals were also charged for their alleged involvement in plots to misappropriate hundreds of thousands of dollars in federal, charitable, and campaign funds.
+Among those four were: (a) Bonnie Bowser, Fattah’s congressional district director; (b) Karen Nicholas, who ran the education nonprofit that Fattah created; and (c) Robert Brand, the husband of a former Fattah staffer.

 On June 21, 2016, Fattah was found guilty of all counts against him, including racketeering, fraud, and money laundering.
 The jury rendered a mixed verdict on his three co-defendants.
 In light of his convictions, Fattah resigned from Congress on June 23, 2016.
 In December 2016, he was sentenced to 10 years in prison.